fragcolor-xyz/shards/docs/docs/learn/shards/coding-with-shards.md

 - `.is-verified`

 How you assign data to variables depends on the variable type.
-The main difference between variables are as follows:
+The main differences between variables are as follows:

 - Constant vs Mutable